-Preboot Behavior Adapter Warnings Enable Adapter Warnings Enables the warning messages during boot when the adapters with less power capacity are detected.
-By default, the Enable Adapter Warnings option is enabled.
-Warnings and Errors Enables or disables the action to be taken when a warning or error is encountered.
-By default, the Prompt on Warnings and Errors option is selected.
+Preboot Behavior By default, the Prompt on Warnings and Errors option is selected.
 Stop, prompt, and wait for user input when warnings or errors are detected. (i) NOTE: Errors deemed critical to the operation of the computer hardware stop the functioning of the computer.
-USB-C Warnings Enable Dock Warning Messages Enables the warning messages during boot when the USB-C adapters with less power capacity are detected.
-By default, the Enable Dock Warning Messages option is enabled.
 Extend BIOS POST Time Sets the BIOS POST (Power-On Self-Test) load time.
 By default, the 0 seconds option is selected.
 MAC Address Pass-Through Replaces the external NIC MAC address (in a supported dock or dongle) with the selected MAC address from the computer.
-By default, the System Unique MAC Address option is selected.
+By default, the Passthrough MAC Address option is selected.
+Mouse/Touchpad Defines how the computer handles mouse and touchpad input.
+By default, the Touchpad and PS/2 Mouse option is selected.
+Leaves the integrated touchpad enabled when an external PS/2 mouse is present.
 Sign of Life Early Logo Display Display Logo Sign of Life.
 By default, the Early Logo Display option is enabled.
 Early Keyboard Backlight Keyboard Backlight Sign of Life.
 By default, the Early Keyboard Backlight option is enabled.

 Table 42.
-System setup options-Virtualization menu
+BIOS Setup options-Virtualization menu

 Virtualization Support Intel Virtualization Technology Enable Intel Virtualization Technology (VT) When enabled, the computer can run a Virtual Machine Monitor (VMM).
 By default, the Enable Intel Virtualization Technology (VT) option is enabled.
 VT for Direct I/O Enable Intel VT for Direct I/O When enabled, the computer can perform Virtualization Technology for Direct I/O (VT-d).
-VT-d is an Intel method that provides virtualization for memory map I/O. By default, the Enable Intel VT for Direct I/O option is enabled.
-Intel Trusted Execution Technology (TXT) Enable Intel Trusted Execution Technology (TXT) Intel Trusted Execution Technology (TXT) is a set of hardware extensions to Intel processors and chipsets.
+VT-d is an Intel method that provides virtualization for memory map I/O. By default, the Enable Intel VT for Direct I/O option is disabled.
+Intel Trusted Execution Technology (TXT) Intel Trusted Execution Technology (TXT) is a set of hardware extensions to Intel processors and chipsets.
 It provides a hardware-based root of trust to ensure that a platform boots with a known good configuration of firmware, BIOS, virtual machine monitor, and operating system.
-The following must be enabled in order to enable Intel TXT - Intel Virtualization Technology - X

-Table 42.
-System setup options-Virtualization menu (continued)

-Virtualization Support Intel Virtualization Technology - Direct By default, the Enable Intel Trusted Execution Technology (TXT) option is disabled.
+The following must be enabled in order to enable Intel TXT - Intel Virtualization Technology - X Intel Virtualization Technology - Direct By default, the Intel Trusted Execution Technology (TXT) option is disabled.
 For additional security, Dell Technologies recommends keeping the Intel Trusted Execution Technology (TXT) option enabled.
 DMA Protection Enable Pre-Boot DMA Support Allows you to control the Pre-Boot DMA protection for both internal and external ports.
+This option does not directly enable DMA protection in the operating system. (i) NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).

+Table 42.
+BIOS Setup options-Virtualization menu (continued)

-This option does not directly enable DMA protection in the operating system. () NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).
-By default, the Enable Pre-Boot DMA Support option is enabled.
-For additional security, Dell Technologies recommends keeping the Enable Pre- Boot DMA Support option enabled. () NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable.
+Virtualization Support By default, the Enable Pre-Boot DMA Support option is enabled.
+For additional security, Dell Technologies recommends keeping the Enable Pre-Boot DMA Support option disabled.
+NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable.
 Enable OS Kernel DMA Support Allows you to control the Kernel DMA protection for both internal and external ports.
 This option does not directly enable DMA protection in the operating system.
-For operating systems that support DMA protection, this setting indicates to the operating system that the BIOS supports the feature. () NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).
-By default, the Enable OS Kernel DMA Support option is enabled. () NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable.
+For operating systems that support DMA protection, this setting indicates to the operating system that the BIOS supports the feature. (i) NOTE: This option is not available when the virtualization setting for IOMMU is disabled (VT-d/AMD Vi).
+By default, the Enable OS Kernel DMA Support option is disabled. (i) NOTE: This option is provided only for compatibility purposes, since some older hardware is not DMA capable.